Braves vs. Cubs Player Props Betting Odds

 Bellinger Stats

-- Bellinger has collected 149 hits with 28 doubles, a triple, 26 home runs and 39 walks.
+- Bellinger has put up 151 hits with 28 doubles, a triple, 26 home runs and 39 walks.
 He has driven in 96 runs with 20 stolen bases.

 Bellinger Recent Games